 Tenancy deposit protection time limits for compliance

-A landlord or agent must protect a deposit paid by an assured shorthold tenant and provide the prescribed information within the statutory time limit.
+A landlord or agent must protect a deposit paid by an assured or assured shorthold tenant and provide the prescribed information within the statutory time limit.

-For a deposit received on or after 6 April 2012, the landlord/agent must protect the deposit and serve the prescribed information within 30 days of receiving the deposit.[1]
+A landlord or agent must protect a tenancy deposit and serve the prescribed information within 30 days of receiving the deposit.

 Deposits received between 6 April 2007 and 5 April 2012